 However, winter temperatures fall to around zero degrees celsius while summer air temperatures can be as warm as 30 degrees celsius.

-To get the most out of your trip to South Africa, plan your visit mid-May to November.
+To get the most out of your trip to South Africa, plan your visit between November and early April.

 How To Get There